I cannot remember the books I've read any more than the meals I have eaten; even so, they have made me. — Ralph Waldo Emerson

 First Grade Teacher

-Sjana MacSwan was born in Bellingham and graduated from Western Baptist College (now called Corban University) in Salem, Oregon, with her Bachelor of Science in Elementary Education.
-She has taught 3rd, 4th, and 5th grades in a Christian school.
-Sjana and her husband, Brian, moved back to Bellingham following God’s call to plant Legacy Church.
-During the formation and throughout the first few years of the life of this new church, God used Sjana’s passion for children’s discipleship and education experience to build a Gospel-centered children’s ministry within the church.
-Sjana and Brian have been blessed with three children, Hunter, Makenna, and Karis, all whom attend TCS.
-Having experienced the benefits of classical education firsthand in the lives of her children, Sjana has become a strong advocate for classical education.
-She is inspired and grateful for what it has produced in her own children and is excited about partnering with families to disciple other young lives.
-She loves reading, baking, being with her family, and spending time on the Oregon Coast.
+Sjana MacSwan was born in Bellingham and earned her Bachelor of Science in Elementary Education from Western Baptist College (now Corban University) in Salem, Oregon.
+She has experience teaching 3rd, 4th, and 5th grades in a Christian school.
+Sjana and her husband, Brian, returned to Bellingham to answer God’s call to plant Legacy Church.
+During the church’s early years, Sjana’s passion for children’s discipleship and education helped create a Gospel-centered children’s ministry.
+Sjana and Brian have three children: Hunter, Makenna, and Karis.
+Her children’s positive experiences with classical education have made her a strong advocate for its benefits.
+Sjana is excited about partnering with families to disciple young lives.
+She enjoys reading, baking, spending time with her family, and visiting the Oregon Coast.

 Trust the past to God’s mercy, the present to God’s love, and the future to God’s providence. — St. Augustine

-Judy Buiter was raised in Colorado, where she attended a small Christian school from the first through eighth grades.
-After a short time in Michigan, God brought her family to Washington state.
-Judy graduated from Western Washington University in Bellingham with a B.A. in Elementary Education, which includes a K–12 endorsement for Language Arts.
-She has taught third through fifth grade for 25 years and especially enjoys the way that children at this age are so excited about reading and learning as they discover God’s world around them!
-Judy and her husband, Henry, have been blessed in God’s great love with four children and ten grandchildren.
-She is thankful for time spent with her family, reading, hiking, skiing, gardening, and of course, teaching!
+Judy Buiter grew up in Colorado and attended a small Christian school from first through eighth grade.
+After a brief time in Michigan, her family moved to Washington state.
+She earned a B.A. in Elementary Education from Western Washington University in Bellingham, with a K-12 endorsement in Language Arts.
+Judy has taught third through fifth grade for over 25 years and loves this age group’s enthusiasm for reading and learning as they explore God’s world.
+She and her husband, Henry, have been blessed with four children and ten grandchildren.
+Judy enjoys spending time with her family, reading, hiking, skiing, gardening, and, of course, teaching!

 Mrs. Judy Buiter